-- Disproportionate Retribution: Max Capicorn gets ousted by his own board of trustees and blamed for the company's failure.
-So he contrives to crash the Titanic (2000 killed) into Earth (6 billion killed) and get the trustees jailed for mass murder.
+- Disproportionate Retribution: Max Capricorn gets ousted by his own board of trustees and blamed for the company's failure, so he contrives to crash the Titanic (2000 killed) into Earth (6 billion killed) and get the trustees jailed for mass murder.
 Wow.

 - Distressed Dude: David Tennant gets manhandled a lot in this episode.

 - Doomed Contrarian: Subverted in the case of Rickston Slade.
 He's a rude, selfish asshole, and there's little doubt that the audience is just waiting for the sweet catharsis that his death/comeuppance will bring.
-He's one of the few people who live, and he walks away from the whole thing ever richer, because he just invested in the rivals of the spaceliner that had the accident.
+He's one of the few people who live, and he walks away from the whole thing ever richer, because he just invested in Max Capricorn Cruiseliners' main competitor.
 The look on the Doctor's face when Slade is thanking him and explaining his good fortune was probably shared by more than a few audience members.
-And then he literally just walks away from it all.
+Then he literally just walks away from it all.
 No last-second comeuppance or anything.

-- Fantastic Racism: Against cyborgs.
-At least they are allowed to marry now.
+- Fantastic Racism: Sto has a thing against cyborgs.
+At least they're allowed to marry now.

 - A God Am I: The Doctor's anguished cry of "I can do anything!"
 Then he must confront the fact that for how often he's ranked himself with gods, he really isn't, and really can't.